Industrial Disease Compensation Claims

 Understanding pleural thickening

 The parietal pleura is the outer membrane that lines the inside of the ribcage.
 The inner membrane covers the lung and is called the visceral pleura.
-In a healthy body these membranes are right next to each other.
+In a healthy body these membranes are right next to each other, with a small space – the pleural cavity – between them.
 A tiny amount of fluid lubricates their surfaces and this assists breathing because the two membranes slide over each other with the expansion and contraction of the chest.

 - First, the excess fluid itself, as well as pleural thickening, may cause permanent compression and distortion of the neighbouring lung tissue reducing the volume of healthy lung.

 - Secondly, thickening of the lung can have a tethering effect on the underlying lung, reducing the elasticity of the lung and making breathing more difficult.